Various leafy green plants sit in pots and bags

 • Be open and honest with us

-• Take ownership of any problems
+• Take ownership of any concerns

 This policy applies to a suppliers operations as follows:

-• Distributors – their entire operations + the manufacturer(s) of the material sold to Lush
+• Distributors – their entire operations + the manufacturer(s) of the material sold to Lush (as per below requirement for manufacturers)

 1.0 People Care